How to Publish Forrest Documentation

 Note: if your system username is not the same as your "svn username" then provide a "deploy.svn.settings" file as explained at $FORREST_HOME/etc/publishing_our_site.txt

 This builds the documentation locally then deploys it by committing it to the forrest/site SVN.
-Then a cronjob on the server will automatically publish it.
-However, if quicker turnaround is required, then do this:
+The svnpubsub system automatically kicks in to do the final publish step.

 See more detailed explanation of this procedure.